Chemical Weapons Convention: Member states

 Before the CWC came into force in 1997, 165 states signed the convention, allowing them to ratify the agreement after obtaining domestic approval.
 Following the treaty's entry into force, it was closed for signature and the only method for non-signatory states to become a party was through accession.
 As of March 2021, 193 states, representing over 98 percent of the world's population, are party to the CWC.
 Of the four United Nations member states that are not parties to the treaty, Israel has signed but not ratified the treaty, while Egypt, North Korea, and South Sudan have neither signed nor acceded to the convention.
-Taiwan, though not a member state, has confirmed that it complies with the treaty.
+Taiwan, though not a member state, has stated on 27 August 2002 that it fully complies with the treaty.

 Key organizations of member states

 Member states are represented at the OPCW by their Permanent Representative.
 This function is generally combined with the function of Ambassador.
 For the preparation of OPCW inspections and preparation of declarations, member states have to constitute a National Authority.